-We love slow braising roasts in our house and this Maple Pork Roast in no exception!
-It's so comforting to have a one pot meal cooking away in the oven on a winter day.
+- It's the best winter comfort food! - We love slow braising roasts in our house, and this Dutch oven pork roast is no exception!
+It's so comforting to have a one-pot meal cooking away in the oven on a cold winter day.
 This is a weekend favorite because it takes a little care.
-You'll need to cook the pork for 8 hours, and the veggies only for the last 2 hours.
+You'll need to cook the pork for about 8 hours, adding in the veggies only for the last 2 hours.

 One Pot Maple Pork Roast

-- 2.5 lb pork roast or bigger
+- 2.5 to 3.5 pound pork roast

-- 2 T olive oil
+- 2 Tablespoons olive oil

-- 2 t kosher salt
+- 2 teaspoons kosher salt

 - 15 grinds freshly cracked pepper

-- 1 c beef stock
+- 1 cup beef stock

-- 1 small onion large chop
+- 1 small onion large dice

-- 1/4 c real maple syrup
+- ¼ cup real maple syrup

 - a pinch more salt and pepper

-- Preheat oven to 300° convection bake
+- Preheat oven to 300° convection bake.

-- When completely seared, add beef stock and cover
+- When completely seared, add beef stock and cover.

-- After 6 hours, chop and add veggies and syrup with a pinch of salt and pepper.
-Cook 1 hour and then check and stir, breaking the pork up with tongs a bit
+- After 6 hours, chop and add veggies and maple syrup with a pinch of salt and pepper to season them.
+Cook 1 hour and then check and stir, breaking the pork up with tongs a bit.